Kim Kardashian West Busts A Move, Dances To Her 2011 Song During Dubai Visit, Return To Work

 Those rumors were put to bed recently when law enforcement officials made several arrests of the suspects they believe took part in robbing Kim Kardashian West.
 USA Today followed up on the robbery and shared Kim’s description of the harrowing moment.

 “‘They (caught) me and took me to the lobby.
 I was in a bathrobe, naked underneath,’ Kardashian said in the statement, which she gave police hours after the incident.
 ‘Then we went in the room again and they pushed me on the bed….
 They strapped me with plastic cables … taped my mouth and my legs.
-They carried me in my bathroom, specifically in my bathtub,’ the reality star told police.
+They carried me in my bathroom, specifically in my bathtub,’ the reality star told police.”

 “‘I realized that they were a bit young because of the way they strapped me,’ she said, explaining that she was eventually able to get the tape and cables off herself.
 The report ends with Kardashian asking to return to the USA on a private plane to be with her children.”